-What are SQL elastic pools?
+What are SQL elastic pools

 SaaS developers build applications on top of large scale data-tiers consisting of multiple databases.
 A common application pattern is to provision a single database for each customer.
-But different customers often have varying and unpredictable usage patterns, and it is difficult to predict the resource requirements of each individual database user.
+But different customers often have varying and unpredictable usage patterns, and it's difficult to predict the resource requirements of each individual database user.
 Traditionally, you had two options:

 - Over-provision resources based on peak usage and over pay, or

 - Under-provision to save cost, at the expense of performance and customer satisfaction during peaks.

 Elastic pools solve this problem by ensuring that databases get the performance resources they need when they need it.
 They provide a simple resource allocation mechanism within a predictable budget.
 To learn more about design patterns for SaaS applications using elastic pools, see Design Patterns for Multi-tenant SaaS Applications with Azure SQL Database.